IWTS Hawaii Sailors Volunteer for Local Community Beautification

+In recognition of their outstanding efforts, the Battleship Missouri Memorial’s Director of Volunteers commended IWTS Hawaii Sailors with a plaque honoring their “2023 Outstanding Adopt-a-Space” contributions during a ceremony in February.

+“It’s an honor to help support the preservation of the historic Mighty Mo,” shared one of the Sailors who worked on the team.
+“The USS Missouri represents one of the bookends of World War II along with her sister ship, USS Arizona.
+It is our privilege, as custodians of naval heritage, to help preserve and honor this mighty battleship.”

-WAIMĀNALO BEACH, Hawaii (Jan.
-12, 2024) Sailors from Information Warfare Training Site (IWTS) Hawaii collected trash during an Adopt-a-Highway cleanup event supporting their local community.
-IWTS Hawaii, as part of Information Warfare Training Command San Diego, provides a continuum of training to Navy and joint service personnel at sites across the Pacific that prepares them to conduct information warfare across the full spectrum of military operations.
+Information Warfare Training Site Hawaii, a subordinate unit of Information Warfare Training Command San Diego and the Center for Information Warfare Training (CIWT), provides a continuum of training to Navy and joint service personnel at sites across the Pacific that prepares them to conduct information warfare across the full spectrum of military operations.

+With four schoolhouse commands, two detachments, and training sites throughout the United States and Japan, CIWT trains more than 26,000 students every year, delivering trained information warfare professionals to the Navy and joint services.
+CIWT also offers more than 200 courses for cryptologic technicians, cyber warfare technicians, intelligence specialists, information systems technicians, electronics technicians, and officers in the information warfare community.

 |Date Taken: